Gitko01/BlockActivators/README.md

 ![Block Activators mod icon](/src/main/resources/assets/blockactivators/icon.png "Block Activators mod icon")
 ### A Minecraft mod made using Fabric that adds in a replica of the Autonomous Activator from Thermal Expansion

-This mod adds in a replica of the Autonomous Activator from Thermal Expansion.
-An autonomous activator is a block that automates left and right clicking blocks and entities with various items and blocks.
+An Autonomous Activator is a block that automates left and right clicking blocks and entities with various items and blocks using energy.

 # Download
 There are a couple places you can download this mod from.